xaratustrah/iqtools/README.md

 Collection of code for working with offline complex valued time series data ([inphase and quadrature](https://en.wikipedia.org/wiki/In-phase_and_quadrature_components) or IQ Data) with numpy written for Python3.

 ## Installation and usage

 ### Quick instructions

+There are many ways to install `iqtools` either fully or partly.
+One way to do a complete install is this:

-#### TL;DR
+#### TL;DR (for Linux and Mac):

-Quick but full installation if you have mamba installed.
+Quick but full installation if you have `mamba` installed.
 Tested on Linux and Mac.
 First clone the repo, then go to the directory and run these commands.

 ```
 mamba create -n my_env